Toshiba gains breathing room with $5.4 billion share issue to overseas investors

 In addition to the new share issue, Toshiba is aiming to plug its 750 billion yen ($6.7 billion) equity shortfall with tax write-offs it plans to gain from the expected sale of claims it has against Westinghouse.
 It also said it is looking at selling its Westinghouse-related assets.

-Sources told Reuters in September that Westinghouse is working with investment bank PJT Partners Inc on a sale process.
+Sources told Reuters in September that Westinghouse is working with investment bank PJT Partners Inc (PJT.N) on a sale process.

-Private equity firms Blackstone Group LP and Apollo Global Management LLC have teamed up to bid for the business while Cerberus Capital Management LP was in talks with U.S. nuclear power plant component provider BWX Technologies Inc about submitting a joint bid, the sources said at the time.
+Private equity firms Blackstone Group LP (BX.N) and Apollo Global Management LLC (APO.N) have teamed up to bid for the business while Cerberus Capital Management LP was in talks with U.S. nuclear power plant component provider BWX Technologies Inc (BWXT.N) about submitting a joint bid, the sources said at the time.

 Delays in deciding on the buyer for the chip unit have meant that Toshiba may not obtain the necessary anti-trust clearance by the end of March.

-Toshiba’s chip joint venture partner Western Digital, which was spurned in the auction, also argues no deal can proceed without its consent and has sought an injunction through an international arbitration court.
+Toshiba’s chip joint venture partner Western Digital (WDC.O), which was spurned in the auction, also argues no deal can proceed without its consent and has sought an injunction through an international arbitration court.

 Toshiba is demanding that Western Digital drop the litigation as a condition for the U.S. firm to invest in a new flash-memory chip production line.
 The two companies held talks in the United States last week to settle the issue but have yet to agree on details, sources familiar with the matter said.